jjwithanr/obsidian_bible_study/docs/New Testament/2 Corinthians/2Cor1.md

 #### v.11
 >as you help us by your prayers.
 Then many will give thanks on our behalf for the gracious favor granted us in answer to the prayers of many.

+#### v.21
+>Now it is God who makes both us and you stand firm in Christ.
+He anointed us,

 #### v.22
 >set his seal of ownership on us, and put his Spirit in our hearts as a deposit, guaranteeing what is to come.